VivelDevelopment/Ecommerce-API/README.md

-# Ecommerce API with golang
+# Ecommerce API with Golang
 ### Prerequisites
 - Have Go installed.
-If not, check it out here https://golang.org/
+If you don't have it, download it here https://golang.org/

 - Also after installing, make sure you are working inside your GOPATH
 - If you confused read docs
  https://golang.org/doc/

-### important
+### Important
-- When u make file and finish copypasta do go build server.go
+- When you are done with the file and finish copypasta, go build server.go
-- Then it will make exe file click on it and server will fire up
+- Then it will make a .exe (Executable file), double click on it to open it!

+### ECommerce-API is owned and Maintained by Vivel Development, please abide by the License!